William Wentworth-Fitzwilliam, 7th Earl Fitzwilliam: Family

-On 24 June 1896, at St Paul's Cathedral, he married Lady Maud Frederica Elizabeth Dundas (9 July 1877 – 15 March 1967), the daughter of Lawrence Dundas, 1st Marquess of Zetland and Lady Lillian Selina Elizabeth Lumley.
+On 24 June 1896, at St Paul's Cathedral, he married his third cousin Lady Maud Frederica Elizabeth Dundas (9 July 1877 – 15 March 1967), the daughter of the 1st Marquess of Zetland and Lady Lillian Selina Elizabeth Lumley.
+They were both descended from Thomas Dundas, 1st Baron Dundas who had himself married a daughter of William Fitzwilliam, 3rd Earl Fitzwilliam.
 They had five children;